george313/george313/README.md

 - 👋 Hi, I’m @george313
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development and data analysis
-- 🌱 I’m currently learning cyber security
+- 🌱 I’m currently learning Tableau

 <!---
 george313/george313 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.